k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 ### Assumptions

 This plugin does not bind or unbind any driver to any device whether it's PFs or VFs.
 It also doesn't create Virtual functions either.
 Usually, the virtual functions are created at boot time when kernel module for the device is loaded.
 Required device drivers could be loaded on system boot-up time by white-listing/black-listing the right modules.
-But plugin needs to be aware of the driver type of the resources(i.e. devices) that it is registering as K8s extended resource so that it's able to create appropriate Device Specs for the requested resource.
+But plugin needs to be aware of the driver type of the resources (i.e. devices) that it is registering as K8s extended resource so that it's able to create appropriate Device Specs for the requested resource.

-For example, if the driver type is uio(i.e. igb_uio.ko) then there are specific device files to add in Device Spec.
+For example, if the driver type is uio (i.e. igb_uio.ko) then there are specific device files to add in Device Spec.
 For vfio-pci, device files are different.
 And if it is Linux kernel network driver then there is no device file to be added.

 The idea here is, user creates a resource config for each resource pool as shown in [Config parameters](#config-parameters) by specifying the resource name, a list resource "selectors".

 The device plugin will initially discover all PCI network resources in the host and populate an initial "device list".
-Each "resource pool" then applies its selectors on this list and add devices that satisfies the selectors constraints.
+Each "resource pool" then applies its selectors on this list and add devices that satisfies the selector's constraints.
 Each selector narrows down the list of devices for the resource pool.
 Currently, the selectors are applied in following order:

 1. "vendors" - The vendor hex code of device
 2. "devices" - The device hex code of device